The Soldier's Details

 McDonald was with a work party sent to Ratburi Camp from 1 March 1945 to 20 August 1945 – making his way to Nacompaton Hospital Camp where Allied POWs gathered (as a holding camp) for recuperation home.
 Then onto Bangkok and Singapore and ‘Circassia’ home.

 Below: news from POW Keith, and he mentions Struthoff and Bob Ritchie.
 Struthoff and McDonald have a connection from Kojonup.
+(Struthoff later died of illness in French Indo China)

 - Selarang Camp Changi - Singapore